w3c/specberus/README.md

   `source` if they are known.
 * `sink`.
 The event target on which to fire validation events.
 * `version`.
 The Specberus version.
-* `checkSelector(selector, cb)`.
+* `checkSelector(selector, rule-name, cb)`.
 Some rules need to do nothing other than to check that a selector returns some content.
 For this case, the rule can just call this method with the selector and its callback, and Specberus will conveniently take care of all the rest.